vercel/turborepo/examples/with-changesets/README.md

 If you want to publish package to the public npm registry and make them publicly available, this is already setup.

-To publish packages to a private NPM organization scope, **remove** the following from each of the `package.json`'s
+To publish packages to a private npm organization scope, **remove** the following from each of the `package.json`'s

 ```diff
 - "publishConfig": {